-DS5: Trans sport, a acces s and public trans port SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3 • - - • - ? - • • - - - - - • ? ?
+DS5: Trans port, a access s and public trans oort SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3 • - - • - ? - • • - - - - - • ? ?

 The policy is compatible with achieving sustainable development.
-There are likely to be beneficial effects in relation to air quality from reducing car use and encouraging more sustainable travel.
+There are likely to be beneficial effects in relation to air quality from encouraging more sustainable travel that may help reduce car use, congestion.
 Improvements that encourage more walking and cycling can also have health benefits from 'Active Travel'.
-There may be also be built environment benefits from enhancing the public realm to improve walking routes.
+There may also be built environment benefits from enhancing the public realm to improve walking routes.